lifelong-robotic-vision/Lifelong-Robotic-Vision.github.io/dataset/scene.md

 ## Download

-Fill [this form](http://openloris.sv.mikecrm.com/Nv8LzXF) to download the data.
+~~Fill [this form](http://openloris.sv.mikecrm.com/Nv8LzXF) to download the data.
 The form is for us to track how many people are using the datasets, and to contact with users when further data or related competitions are available.
-Please leave the email field blank if you do not want to receive such emails.
+Please leave the email field blank if you do not want to receive such emails.~~

+The data can be downloaded from either Google Drive or Baidu Pan.
+See the urls and instructions on [the download page](https://github.com/lifelong-robotic-vision/OpenLORIS-Scene/blob/master/download.md).

 ## Known Issues